 - What to Check:

-- Get the most recent property tax receipts from the seller.
+- Get the most recent tax receipts.

-8. Check for Pending Litigation
+8. Check for Legal Disputes

 - What to Check:

-9. Verify Occupancy Certificate (OC)
+9. Check Occupancy Certificate (OC).

 - What to Check: